mdrizwan7/C-DS-Library/README.md

-getSizeOfDoublyLinkedList(DoublyLinkedList *doublyLinkedList): Get the number of elements in the list. getFromDoublyLinkedList(DoublyLinkedList *doublyLinkedList, int index, bool *success): Get the element at a specified index. removeFromDoublyLinkedList(DoublyLinkedList *doublyLinkedList, int index, bool *success): Remove the element at a specified index. appendToDoublyLinkedList(DoublyLinkedList *target, DoublyLinkedList *source, bool *success): Append elements of source list to the target list. getDoublyLinkedListIterator(DoublyLinkedList *doublyLinkedList, bool *success): Get an iterator for traversing the list. hasNextInDoublyLinkedList(DoublyLinkedListIterator *iterator): Check if there are more elements in the list. getNextElementFromDoublyLinkedList(DoublyLinkedListIterator *iterator, bool *success): Get the next element from the iterator.
+getSizeOfDoublyLinkedList(DoublyLinkedList *doublyLinkedList): Get the number of elements in the list. getFromDoublyLinkedList(DoublyLinkedList *doublyLinkedList, int index, bool *success): Get the element at a specified index. removeFromDoublyLinkedList(DoublyLinkedList *doublyLinkedList, int index, bool *success): Remove the element at a specified index. appendToDoublyLinkedList(DoublyLinkedList *target, DoublyLinkedList *source, bool *success): Append elements of the source list to the target list. getDoublyLinkedListIterator(DoublyLinkedList *doublyLinkedList, bool *success): Get an iterator for traversing the list. hasNextInDoublyLinkedList(DoublyLinkedListIterator *iterator): Check if there are more elements in the list. getNextElementFromDoublyLinkedList(DoublyLinkedListIterator *iterator, bool *success): Get the next element from the iterator.